craig-osterhout/docs/content/manuals/subscription/details.md

 - All the features available in Docker Scout Team
 - Unlimited Docker Scout-enabled repositories

-## Docker Build Cloud subscriptions
+## Legacy Docker Build Cloud subscriptions

- This page describes the features available for the different legacy Docker Build Cloud subscription tiers.
+ This section describes the features available for the different legacy Docker Build Cloud subscription tiers.
 To compare features available for each tier, see [Docker Build Cloud pricing](https://www.docker.com/products/build-cloud/#pricing).

 ### Docker Build Cloud Starter